 In many cases, the symptoms of a Bochdalek hernia are present immediately at birth.
 These can include:

-In many cases, CDH is identified during a standard prenatal ultrasound screening and confirmed during a follow-up ultrasound.
+In many cases, CDH is identified during a standard prenatal ultrasound screening and confirmed during a follow-up ultrasound and MRI.
 With a prenatal diagnosis, you can consult with a multidisciplinary care team who can help inform you about and prepare you for your baby’s special medical needs before delivery.

 If a congenital diaphragmatic hernia is not identified during a prenatal ultrasound, it may be diagnosed during the initial physical exam that takes place immediately after delivery.
 If congenital diaphragmatic hernia is suspected, your baby may undergo more diagnostic testing to confirm the diagnosis.
-Tests that may be performed include a chest X-ray or an echocardiogram.
+Tests that may be performed include a chest X-ray, chest ultrasound or an echocardiogram.

 Doctors at Riley at IU Health treat CDH in two stages.
 The first stage involves stabilizing your baby in the neonatal intensive care unit (NICU).
 Babies with a congenital diaphragmatic hernia often have severe respiratory problems because of their underdeveloped lungs, so they may need respiratory treatments such as:

 The second stage of treatment is a surgical procedure to correct the hernia.
 Once your baby is stable, a surgeon can move the digestive organs out of the chest cavity and into the abdominal cavity where they belong.
 Once the organs are in the correct place, the surgeon will then repair or reconstruct the diaphragm.
-If the diaphragm is severely underdeveloped or absent, surgeons can construct and place an artificial diaphragm to keep the chest and abdominal cavities separated.
+If the diaphragm is severely underdeveloped or absent, surgeons can create an artificial diaphragm to keep the chest and abdominal cavities separated.
 This can be done with your baby's own tissue or more likely with an artificial patch.
 This operation may need to be performed while your baby is on ECMO support if their lungs are severely underdeveloped or the pulmonary hypertension is severe.